 I didn’t connect with the city the same way I had with other Ukrainian cities, but I didn’t really make much of an attempt to, either.
 I was tired and just didn’t have the energy after spending the last two weeks traveling non-stop.

 Zaporizhia will still be there and I intend on going back someday soon to explore it a bit deeper.
 And find some good food (it has to exist there… it just has to).

 Here are some photos from my three days in Zaporizhia:

 <I’m not sure Stalin would have been impressed about how this skyline currently looks>

 Would love to hear your thoughts on Zaporizhia if you have been there!
-Please also feel free to share tips of things to do for when I make it back to the Ukrainian city.
+Please also feel free to share tips on things to do when I make it back to the Ukrainian city.
 Hoping to do a short post soon about my favorite things in the city from my first trip there.
 Thanks!